OpenElectionData/catco-guide/_guide/5-how-will-you-say-it.en.md

 * If you are taking video or audio clips with your phone, be aware that the microphone will be closer to you than to your subject.
 The microphone will be more likely to pick up your instructions or your side of the conversation due to proximity.
 To make this easier to fix or edit later, avoid speaking over your subject.
 Let your subject say everything they need to say without interruptions, then ask the next question or give the next instruction when they have finished speaking.
 * **Subtitles:** If you plan to post your video to social media, be sure to subtitle it.
 Most people scrolling through Facebook or Instagram will not have their sound turned on.
 In addition, if people in the video are speaking in the local language you may want to consider subtitles in English, especially if your audience is the international community.

-{% callout title="Using Video to Convey Key Information to the Public" %} To expand their external outreach in a more visual manner, the [International Society for fair Elections and Democracy (ISFED)](https://isfed.ge/eng) produced an ["About Us" video](https://www.youtube.com/watch?v=JV_dcsCmasU) explaining the organization’s history, their work in election observation, methodologies used, and technology and outreach tools utilized.
-The video features several key individuals from ISFED’s staff who speak to different parts of ISFED’s story as an organization, and also includes subtitles in English (when someone is speaking in Georgian) and in Georgian (when someone is speaking in English), expanding the reach of who is able to view and understand the video.
+{% callout title="Using Video to Convey Key Information to the Public" %}

 {% figure caption:"_Photo: ISFED_" class:"right" %}